-Looking for a quick, healthy and flavorful dinner recipe?
-Try these Spring Roll Bowls with crispy tofu, avocado
+Looking for a quick, healthy and flavorful dinner or meal prep recipe?
+Try these easy vegan Spring Roll Bowls with crispy tofu, avocado

 - Savory Vegan Oatmeal with Mushrooms, Kale and Avocado.
 Who says oatmeal is just a breakfast food?
 This bowl will convince you otherwise.